 Sustainable factory, sustainable printing, sustainable future

 Working with the environment is top of our list, it’s in everything we do.
-In fact, we were named as one of Cornwall’s most sustainable businesses winning the “Best Managed Medium Business” category of the Cornwall Sustainability Awards 2018.
+In fact, we’ve been recognised as one of the UK’s most sustainable printing companies, winning both the “Best Managed Medium Business” category of the Cornwall Sustainability Awards 2018, and “Green Company of the Year” at the 2019 national Print, Design and Marketing Awards.

 We built our print factory to be efficient using sustainable materials and were awarded an ‘Excellent’ BREEAM rating – the world’s leading sustainability assessment for buildings.